rzeldent/esp32-smartdisplay/README.md

 ## Rotation

 The library supports rotating for most of the controllers.
-Unfortunately at the time of writing there is no support for the direct rgb panels.
+Support for the parallel RGB interface is done using software emulation (in LVGL).
 Rotating is done calling the appropriate function in the LVGL library:

 ```c++
   auto disp = lv_disp_get_default();